cbcrc/koco-router/README.md

         title: string           // will change the browser title to this value upon routing.
         params: object          // parameters to be passed to the page component when routing.
 Useful when your page has dynamic content driven by parameters.
         pageName: string        // the component name used as the registerPage() name parameter.
-        withActivator: boolean  // specifies whether or not the page is using an activator object.
     }

 ## Creating a page component